deltanode/react-playground/02-igniting-our-app/README.md

     <blockquote>

 Superpowers of `parcel`:
-  1. `minification`: Minification refers to the process of removing unnecessary or redundant data without affecting how the resource is processed by the browser - e.g. code comments and formatting, removing unused code, using shorter variable and function names, and so on.
+  1. `minification` (Minification refers to the process of removing unnecessary or redundant data without affecting how the resource is processed by the browser - e.g. code comments and formatting, removing unused code, using shorter variable and function names, and so on.)
-  2. `image optimizations` (By default, Parcel includes lossless image optimization for JPEGs and PNGs in prod. mode, which reduces the size of images without affecting their quality.
+  2. `image optimizations` (By default, Parcel includes lossless image optimization for JPEGs and PNGs in prod. mode, which reduces the size of images without affecting their quality.)
   3. `compression`(renaming variables)
-  4. `cleaning our code`: Note: parcel & babel, itself doesn't remove consol.log.
-To achieve that, we need to config it.
-We will be needing a plugin `npm install babel-plugin-transsform-remote-control`
+  4. `cleaning our code` (Note: parcel & babel, itself doesn't remove consol.log.
+To achieve that, we need to config it & we will be installing a plugin `npm install babel-plugin-transsform-remote-control`)
   5. `super fast build`
   6. `dev and prod builds`
-  7. `caching while development`: Parcel caches everything it builds.
+  7. `caching while development` (Parcel caches everything it builds.
 If you restart the dev server, Parcel will only rebuild files that have changed since the last time it ran.
-Parcel automatically tracks all of the files, configuration, plugins, and dev dependencies that are involved in your build.
+Parcel automatically tracks all of the files, configuration, plugins, and dev dependencies that are involved in your build.)
-  8. `Old browser competibility` Parcel allows support for older broser also, by using `BrowserList` in package.json
+  8. `Old browser competibility` (Parcel allows support for older broser also, by using `BrowserList` in package.json)
   9. `Https on dev as well npx parcel index.html (--https)`
   10. `Consistent Hashing Algorithm`
-  11. `Zero configuration`: Unlike Webpack, Parcel requires zero configurations to setup.
+  11. `Zero configuration` (Unlike Webpack, Parcel requires zero configurations to setup.)
-  12. `Tree shaking`: Removing unwanted code or dead code.
+  12. `Tree shaking` (Removing unwanted code or dead code.)
   13. `API proxy`
+  14. `Hot module replacement` (Parcel provides HMR properties to keep track of files changes by using file watcher algorithms.)
-  </blockquote> <br><br>
+  </blockquote> <br>
  </details>

 <details>
     <summary>What is `.gitignore`?
 What should we add and not add into it?</summary>
     <br>
     <blockquote>

-    -
+- This file contains the list of files that we should not commit to the repository.

+OR

+- The `.gitignore file` is a text file that tells `Git` which files or folders to `ignore` in a project during `commit to the repository`.
-    </blockquote> <br><br>
+    </blockquote> <br>
  </details>

 <details>